aeroscan-nl/enclosure_control/README.md

 Dependencies
 ------------

-Dependencies are ruby, ruby-dev, ruby-bundler and build-essential and SCSI tools `lsscsci` and `sg_map`.
+Dependencies are ruby, ruby-dev, ruby-bundler and build-essential and SCSI tools `lsscsci` and `sg3-utils`.

 Running
 ------